mebobby2/elixir-todo/README.md

 ### Elixir error types

 Elixir has 3 error types.
 The usual 'raise'.
 Then there is 'exit', when u want to terminate a process.
 And finally, 'throw', which is for non-local returns, such as returning from recursion loop.
 Other languages usually have constructs such as break, continue, and return for this purpose, but Elixir has none of these.
 Hence throw is neccessary.
 But using throw is considered hacky and we should avoid this technique as much as possible.
 It is bad because this technique is reminiscent of 'goto'. 'goto' leads to spaghetti code.
 This is why constructs like functions, conditionals, and loops were invented, to replace 'goto'.

+### Try and tail calls

+You may recall the tail-call optimization from chapter 3.
+If the last thing a function does is call another function (or itself), then a simple jump will occur without a stack push.
+This optimization isn’t possible if the function call resides in a try con- struct.
+This is fairly obvious, because the last thing a function does is a try block, and it won’t finish until its do or catch block is done.
+Consequently, whatever is called in try isn’t the last thing a function does and is therefore not available for tail-call optimization.

 ## Upto